levimcg/recipes/README.md

-recipes
+Recipe Book
 =======

-A collection of some of my favorite recipes, as well as some new ones I'm just trying out.
+Website source for a collection of some of my favorite recipes, as well as some new ones I'm just trying out.